PushpamChoudhury/Lossless-Data-Compression/README.md

 # Lossless-Data-Compression
-Entropy encoding for lossless compression of a data cube with 24576 elements.
+Encoding voxel of data using entropy encoding for lossless compression.